What is the number one question that clients ask to ensure security in transcription?

 Security and confidentiality have always been the top two priorities of users.
 Fortunately, with the advent of technology, there are ways to make sure that a customer’s data is secure and confidential.

 With a lot of service providers claiming that they have a full understanding of data privacy and security, how can you check if they indeed warrant security and confidentiality?
-Choosing a general transcription service that implements strict measures when it comes to safeguarding data might be a little overwhelming, but it can be done.
+Choosing a transcription service that implements strict measures when it comes to safeguarding data might be a little overwhelming, but it can be done.

 These are the considerations to ensure your transcripts are handled securely